sunhao-bj/fabric8-pipeline-library/ReadMe.md

 Deploys the staged fabric8 release to a remote OpenShift cluster

-__NOTE__ in order for images to be found by the remote OpenShift instance it must be able to pull images from the staging docker registry.
+__NOTE__ in order for images to be found by the the remote OpenShift instance it must be able to pull images from the staging docker registry.
 Noting private networks and insecure-registry flags.

 ```groovy
     node{